Panda: A pretrained forecast model for chaotic dynamics: Results

 \section{Results}

-\subsection{\textit{Panda} Zero-Shot Forecasts Unseen Nonlinear Dynamics}
+\subsection{\textit{Panda} zero-shot forecasts unseen nonlinear dynamics}

-To evaluate the quality of the generated forecasts, we compute several metrics against the ground truth trajectories.
-In particular, we consider the mean squared error (MSE), mean absolute error (MAE), symmetric mean absolute percentage error (sMAPE), and Spearman correlation.
-We compute these metrics for forecasts generated from zeroshot (held-out) systems never seen during training.
+To evaluate the quality of the generated forecasts, we measure (1) short-term forecast accuracy via mean squared error (MSE), mean absolute error (MAE), symmetric mean absolute percentage error (sMAPE), and Spearman correlation, as well as (2) attractor reconstrution accuracy via correlation dimension, spectral Hellinger distance, and Kullback-Leibler (KL) divergence from the ground-truth attractor.
+For brevity, we report only the sMAPE and MAE (short-term), and KL divergence and spectral Hellinger distance (global) in the main text; the other metrics show similar results and are included in the Appendix \ref{app:additional_forecast_metrics} and Appendix \ref{section:more_forecast_examples}.
+We compute all metrics for forecasts generated from zeroshot (held-out) systems never seen during training.
 Specifically, these are $N_{\text{test}} = 9.3 \times 10^3$ unique skew-product dynamical systems found using the methodology described in section \ref{subs:skew_systems}.
-For brevity, we report only the sMAPE in the main text; the other metrics show similar results and are included in the Appendix Section \ref{section:additional_forecast_metrics}, and sample forecasts are included in Appendix Section \ref{section:more_forecast_examples}
+We additionally include results for scaling up model size and training dataset size in Appendix \ref{app:scaling_up}.

+\textbf{Comparison to baseline models.} We train \textit{Panda} with \textit{21M} parameters and evaluate against several time series foundation models of comparable or larger scale: \textit{Chronos 20M}, a causal univariate model which was recently shown to produce competitive forecasts of chaos systems \cite{ansari2024chronos,zhang2025zero}. \textit{Chronos 20M SFT}: Chronos supervised-finetuned on our entire chaotic systems dataset (Section \ref{section:dataset_generation}). \textit{Time MOE 50M}: A 50M parameter univariate model based on sparse mixture of experts \cite{shi2024timemoe}. \textit{TimesFM 200M}: A patch-based 200M parameter decoder-only univariate model \cite{das2024decoder}. \textit{DynaMix}: A parameter-efficient recurrent multivariate forecasting model pretrained on 3D dynamical systems \cite{hemmer2025true}.
+For univariate models, each dimension is forecast independently.